Controlling Collective Phenomena Via the Quantum State of Interaction-Mediators: Changing the Criticality of Photon-Mediated Superconductivity Via Fock States of Light: Superconductivity mediated by cavity photons prepared in non-Gaussian states

 \section{Superconductivity mediated by cavity photons prepared in non-Gaussian states}

 In the previous Section, we have considered a generic system of Fermions interacting with a bosonic field via a Yukawa-type coupling.
-We have developed the CHSBS formalism to non-perturbatively compute the Fermion-Fermion scattering vertex for the case where the carrier Boson is initialized in an arbitrary quantum state.
+We have developed the MHSBS formalism to non-perturbatively compute the Fermion-Fermion scattering vertex for the case where the \fpm{mediator} Boson is initialized in an arbitrary quantum state.

 In this Section and in the remainder of this manuscript, we will focus on a specific example, where a particular non-relativistic version of QED is realized by confining light within a material.
 This is currently experimentally achieved both with electrons in solid state \cite{garcia2021manipulating,schlawin2021cavity} and with synthetic materials made of ultracold atomic gases \cite{mivehvar_2021}.
 The confinement of light (for instance via mirrors forming a cavity) has two consequences which make these platforms ideal for exploring the phenomenology of interest.
 First, it allows to separate certain modes from the electromagnetic continuum and selectively couple them to the Fermions.
 Second, it enhances the QED coupling so that the equivalent of the fine-structure constant can become so large that already low intensity light (and even electromagnetic vacuum fluctuations) can affect a finite density of Fermions.
 Therefore, standard quantum optics techniques become available for preparing desired non-classical and non-Gaussian states of a small number of photons in few selected modes, also including spatial modes \cite{rubinsztein-dunlop_roadmap_2016,forbes_quantum_2019,ra_non-gaussian_2020-1}.
-This allows to explore how carrier-state preparation affects the photon-mediated interactions and, since Fermions have fixed and controllable density, also collective phenomena like instabilities toward macroscopically ordered states.
+This allows to explore how \fpm{mediator}-state preparation affects the photon-mediated interactions and, since Fermions have fixed and controllable density, also collective phenomena like instabilities toward macroscopically ordered states.